 4) Meets eligibility criteria specified in California Code of Regulations.

-In Special Day Classes (SDC) the emphasis is placed on engaging children in active exploration, socialization and communication.
+In a Special Day Class(SDC), the emphasis is placed on engaging children in active exploration, socialization and communication.
 Play-based interventions enhance sensory, social, academic, motor, and communication development.
 Students attend classes five days a week for four hours per day.
 The daily schedule includes reading, language activities, art and music, outdoor play, motor skills development, toilet training and other self-care activities, snack time, and social skills.
-Instruction is provided in Spanish when that is the child’s primary language.
+Instruction is provided in Spanish when it is the child’s primary language.

 The Preschool Speech and Language (PreSLP) program offers remedial instruction to students with mild to moderate delays in speech and language development and school readiness skills.
 Students participate in small group instruction twice a week that address all areas of communication: speech sound production, vocabulary, grammar, social language, and concept development.

 Our Stretch Program offers students with mild/moderate delays the opportunity to participate in small groups with Speech and Language, Occupational Therapy, and Social Skills supports.
-These groups are run by a Speech and Language Therapist and provide a less intensive setting than the SDC classroom, but more than PreSLP.
+These groups are run by a Speech and Language Therapist and provide a less intensive setting than the SDC classroom, but a little more than PreSLP alone.

 Parents are crucial to the education of their preschool child.
 Helping Hands Preschool values parents as their child’s first and most important teacher; therefore, parent participation is an integral part of this program.
 Parents receive a copy of their legal rights and have the opportunity to have their questions answered before a child is placed in a special education program.
 The North County Consortium encourages frequent communication between home and school.
 Teachers make home visits and give parents regular progress reports on their child’s learning.
 Parents and other family members are welcome to serve as volunteers in the classrooms and on field trips.
 Helping Hands Preschool offers Family Connection monthly parenting classes on topics such as understanding behavior, sensory integration, language development, etc. Translations are provided for Spanish speaking parents.
 Family picnics, Back-to-School nights, fund raising activities and other special school events involve parents-Please look for our newsletter for volunteer opportunities!